Evocon monitors production on a variety of CNC (computer numerical control) machines from different manufacturers in metal and plastics processing.

 Evaluating the performance of a CNC machine

 - When monitoring CNC machine’s effective working time, you can measure only the availability component of the OEE.
-Evocon’s Shift View would show processing time in green and idle time in red colour.
+Evocon’s Shift View would show processing time in green and idle time in red color.
+You can also use factory monitoring for processing and idle time.